Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: Summary and Future Data Releases

-Second, the simulations that we release include only the base set of FIRE-2 physics, so these simulations do not model several potentially relevant physical processes.
-They lack \ac{MHD} and anisotropic conduction and viscosity, although recent implementations in FIRE-2 suggest that these processes do not significantly change galaxy-wide properties \citep{Su2017, Hopkins2020b}.
-They also lack self-consistent dust creation and destruction \citep{Choban2022}, self-consistent cosmic ray injection and transport \citep{Chan2019, Ji2020, Hopkins2021b}, and \ac{AGN} feedback from black holes \citep{Wellons2022}, which can have significant effects, though these more recent models remain under active development and exploration within FIRE.
-Thus, we caution users about interpreting properties that may be sensitive to these physical processes.

-Third, all of the simulations that we release used the same FIRE-2 physics model (with minor variations as we described).
-While this provides a self-consistent suite, it does not allow a user to explore the effects of different astrophysical models or model parameters.
-That said, we released the cosmological initial conditions and \textsc{Gizmo} configuration and parameter files for nearly all of these simulations, and a version of the \textsc{Gizmo} source code is publicly available.
-Therefore, although the code including the full FIRE-2 physics is not presently in the public domain, users have access to tools necessary to (re)run simulations with model variants, including restarting simulations from the released snapshots.
+In Section~\ref{sec:method}, we also outlined key limitations of these FIRE-2 simulations, including physics not modeled, caveats, known tensions with observations, and subtleties of analyzing cosmological zoom-in regions.

-Finally, while we released multiple snapshots for each simulation to allow users to explore redshift evolution, this DR1 includes only a subset of all stored snapshots (up to 600) for each simulation.

-This DR1 is only the initial data release of FIRE-2 simulations, and we plan to release significantly more data in the future.
-Future data releases may include more snapshots for different simulations, as well as additional derived data products, like the 3D formation coordinates for all star particles at $z\!=\!0$, full merger trees for all (sub)halos, and more synthetic observations.
-Future releases may also include the more recent FIRE-2 simulations that model additional physical processes, as discussed above, though these simulations encompass only a subset of all FIRE-2 galaxies.
-Finally, a new suite of FIRE-3 simulations remains under active development \citep{Hopkins2022}, and we plan to release those simulations in the more distant future as well.
+While we released multiple snapshots for each simulation to allow users to explore redshift evolution, this DR1 includes only a subset (up to 39) of all stored snapshots (up to 600) for each simulation.
+This DR1 is only the initial data release of FIRE-2 simulations, and we plan to release more data in the future, which may include more snapshots for each simulation and additional derived data products, such as full merger trees for all (sub)halos or more synthetic observations.
+Future releases also may include the more recent FIRE-2 simulations that model additional physical processes, as discussed above, though these simulations encompass only a subset of all FIRE-2 galaxies.
+Finally, a new suite of FIRE-3 simulations remains under active development \citep{Hopkins2023}, and we plan to release those simulations in the future as well.
 We encourage users to check the FlatHUB website (\href{http://flathub.flatironinstitute.org/fire}{flathub.flatironinstitute.org/fire}) and the FIRE project website (\href{https://fire.northwestern.edu}{fire.northwestern.edu}) for the most up-to-date status of additional data releases.